 In determining whether the Group has the right to direct use of the asset, the Group considers whether it directs how and for what purpose the asset is used throughout the period of use.
 If there are no significant decisions to be made because they are pre-determined due to the nature of the asset, the Group considers whether it was involved in the design of the asset in a way that predetermines how and for what purpose the asset will be used throughout the period of use.
-If there are no significant decisions to a start of the asset of the asset of the asset of the asset in a way that predetermines how and for what purpose the asset will be used throughout the period of use.
-If the contract or portion of a contract does not satisfy these criteria, the Group applies other applicable IFRSs rather than IFRS 16.
+If there are no significant decisions to a satisfy these criteria, the Group applies other applicable IFRSs rather than IFRS 16.